How to do Sashiko embroidery

 Take your Sashiko stitches to the next level

 Ready to go large?
-Now that you’ve had a bit of practice, why not go one step further and try some super-sized Sashiko with this Free Sashiko quilt pattern from Gathered.
+Now that you’ve had a bit of practice, why not go one step further and try some super-sized Sashiko?
+We think you'll love our free Sashiko quilt pattern – it's so simple yet so effective!
+Have fun learning new skills and perfecting them with Gathered.